This post may contain affiliate links. Read our disclosure policy.

 - 2 Tbsp sour cream, plus more for topping

 - 6 burrito size flour tortillas

-- 5 oz . shredded Mexican cheese blend (1 1/4 cups)**
+- 5 oz shredded Mexican cheese blend (1 1/4 cups)***

-- Guacamole , for serving
+- Guacamole and diced tomatoes, for serving (optional)

-- Fill a pot with 1/2-inch vegetable oil and heat over medium-high heat.
+- Fill a pot with about 1-inch of vegetable oil and heat over medium-high heat to 360 - 365 degrees.
 Once oil is hot , add two filled tortillas and fry until golden brown on bottom then using metal tongs, carefully rotate to opposite side and cook until golden brown on opposite side.

 - Serve warm topped with guacamole, diced tomatoes, cilantro, sour cream, salsa or hot sauce.